 Former American Linen Supply Company

-- Excavation and off-site disposal of approximately 1000 cubic yards soil contaminated with chlorinated volatile organic compounds (VOCs) above the Protection of Groundwater Soil Cleanup Objectives (SCOs).
+- Excavation and off-site disposal of approximately 13,700 tons of soil and concrete contaminated with chlorinated volatile organic compounds (VOCs) above the Protection of Groundwater Soil Cleanup Objectives (SCOs) during interim remedial measure and remedial action cleanup activities.

-- Institutional Controls including an Environmental Easement with controls for groundwater use and limiting Site use to commercial or industrial;
+- Institutional Controls including an Environmental Easement with prohibited groundwater use and Site use restricted to commercial or industrial;

-- Implementation of a Site Management Plan that includes provisions for a Site-wide inspection program to assure the institutional/engineering controls (IC/ECs) have not been altered and remain effective;
+- Site Management Plan that includes provisions for a Site-wide inspection program to assure the institutional/engineering controls (IC/ECs) have not been altered and remain effective;

 - Excavation Work Plan to assure that future intrusive activities and soil/fill handling at the Site are completed in a safe and environmentally responsible manner;